pp00704831/FJTSAI.github.io/_pages/about.md

 My research interests lie in Deep Learning and Computer Vision, particularly in image and video restoration tasks.
 I have published several papers in top-tier computer vision conferences and journals such as CVPR, ECCV, and TIP.

+## Education Experience
+* Ph.D.
+National Tsing Hua University, Taiwan, Department of Electrical Engineering.
+2021-2025.
+* M.S.
+National Tsing Hua University, Taiwan, Institute of Communications Engineering.
+2019-2021.
+* B.S.
+National Taiwan Ocean University, Taiwan, Department of Electrical Engineering.
+2015-2019.

+## News
+[2024/12] One paper was accepted by ACCV. <br>
+[2024/10] One paper was accepted by ECCV. <br>
+[2024/06] One paper was accepted by CVPR. <br>
+[2023/09] <br>
+[2022/11] One paper was accepted by BMVC. <br>
+[2022/10] One paper was accepted by TIP. <br>
+[2022/10] One paper was accepted by ECCV. <br>